Camden County College: Commencement speakers

 The Keynote Speakers at the Commencement ceremonies of Camden County College are distinguished persons from the Jersey/South Jersey locale.
 They have included sitting United States Senators and Congressmen (Senator Robert G. Torricelli, in 2002; Senator (and later Governor) Jon S. Corzine in 2005; Congressman Robert E. Andrews in 2008; and Senator Robert Menendez in 2012).
 In 2000 Rear Admiral Thomas A. Seigenthaler, USN (Ret.), gave the keynote speech.

 Local political leaders have also spoken at Camden County College, including Camden County Freeholder Riletta L. Cream (2003), NJ State Assemblyman Louis D. Greenwald (2004), and New Jersey Assemblywoman Pamela R. Lampitt (2007).

 The third group of speakers has been composed of educators.
 Dr. Constance Clayton, former Superintendent of Schools for the city of Philadelphia, in 1996; Camden County College President Emerita Phyllis DellaVecchia in 2006; Dr. Jeremy McInerney (Chairman-Department of Classical Studies, University of Penn) in 2010; Ms. Sharon Wedington, retiring Vice President of Camden County College, in 2011; and Dr. Wendell E. Pritchett, Chancellor of Rutgers University-Camden, in 2013.

 United States Congressman Donald Norcross was selected as the speaker for 2015.
-The Commencement ceremony took place on May 16, 2015 at the Blackwood Campus.
+The Commencement ceremony took place on May 16, 2015, at the Blackwood Campus.
 Deputy Secretary of the Department of Labor Christopher Lu also spoke at the ceremony.

 Athletics

+Camden County College provides academic and athletic options for student-athletes pursuing an associate degree while continuing their athletic pursuits.
+The school's athletic director is Will Logan.

 Camden County College is a member of the National Junior College Athletic Association (NJCAA) in Region XIX.
 The college's Cougars and Lady Cougars athletic teams participate at the Division III level, which is the designation for colleges that do not offer athletic scholarships.
-The College is also a member of the Garden State Athletic Conference, in which it competes against other community colleges in New Jersey.
+The college is also a member of the Garden State Athletic Conference, in which it competes against other community colleges in New Jersey.
 Camden County also competes against junior colleges from Delaware, Maryland, Pennsylvania, and New Jersey.
 The college fields varsity teams for men in baseball, basketball, cross-country, golf, soccer, track and field, and wrestling, while the women's teams compete in basketball, cross-country, golf, soccer, softball, tennis, and track and field.

-In 2014 Camden County College brought back two sports that had been discontinued tennis for women and wrestling for men.
+In 2015, Camden County College brought back wrestling for men, with Gary Papa serving as the college's head wrestling coach until he retired in 2019.

-Gary Papa was introduced as Camden County College's new head wrestling coach.
-The college will compete at the Division III level of the National Junior College Athletic Association.
-Wrestling at CCC was canceled in the early 1980s.
-In the first-year tennis returned the team finished 3rd in the Region XIX Tennis Tournament.

-Camden County College provides academic and athletic options for student-athletes pursuing an associate degree while continuing their athletic pursuits.

-In December 2014 Camden County College named William Banks as the new athletic director.